Koodous/docs.koodous.com/docs/index.md

 ## Android researching

-Use our powerful searching system to find the APK your are looking for between million of samples.
+Use our powerful search system to find the APK your are looking for between million of samples.

 ![Koodous Apks](img/koodous-apks.png)